SofiaBargues/30-days-30-redesign/README.md

 ## 🚀 Project Overview

-This repository contains my journey of completing 30 web projects in 30 days, following various tutorials.
-The projects are built using modern web technologies including React, Tailwind CSS, Next.js, and TypeScript.
+This repository contains my journey of 30 web redesign in 30 days.
+T

 ## 🛠️ Technologies Used